Mimic (Dungeons & Dragons): In other media

+A mimic appeared as monster in the film Dungeons & Dragons: Honor Among Thieves (2023).
+A depiction of a mimic, by artist Wayne Reynolds, was featured in a limited edition stamp collection by the Royal Mail for Dungeons & Dragons 50th anniversary.

-The Mimic has been added into hundreds of video games, including Baldur's Gate, Dragon Quest III, ToeJam & Earl, Final Fantasy, Borderlands, Magicka, Terraria, Torchlight, and Enter the Gungeon, as well as the Dark Souls franchise.
+The mimic has been added into many video games, including Baldur's Gate, Dragon Quest, ToeJam & Earl, Final Fantasy, Borderlands, Landstalker, Magicka, Terraria, Torchlight, and Enter the Gungeon, as well as the Dark Souls franchise.
 Mods also exist which add the creature into other games.